dianomic/foglamp-south-mqtt-scripted/docs/index.rst

 | |mqtt_01| |
 +-----------+

-  - **Asset Name**: The name of the asset the plugin will create for each message, unless the convert function returns an explict asset name to be used.
+  - **Asset Name**: The name of the asset the plugin will create for each message, unless the convert function returns an explicit asset name to be used.

   - **MQTT Broker**: The IP address/hostname of the MQTT broker to use.
 Note FogLAMP requires an external MQTT broker is run currently and does not provide an internal broker in the current release.